madprops/airc/README.md

 Each bot is started individually with their own process.

-When you modify configs through commands, the files gets updated automatically.
+When you modify configs through commands the files gets updated automatically.

 ---